var-mar/pdf-annotation-tool/README.md

 - Show of each metadata PDF in information page
 - Visualize metadata PDF in information page
 - Create Visualization thumbnail annotations made.
 Rectangles are coloured with the colour defined in annotation type.
+- App have login restricted pages and public pages
+- Api with login services and public ones

 ## Screenshot Tool
 ### Homepage